frankljin/hexle/README.md

 # Hexle

-Work in progress - a variation of the game Wordle.
+A variation of Wordle: guess the hex code!
+The colour of Hexle is the solution.